 A mental health condition that can cause a decline in functioning in several areas of a person’s life, depression is one that can affect people of all ages.
 When a child or adolescent experiences ongoing sadness and feelings of helplessness and hopelessness, he or she is most likely suffering from depression.
 When presenting in children and adolescents, the symptoms of depression can impair academic performance, negatively impact peer relationships, and cause a great deal of damage to a child or adolescent’s self-esteem.
 And while sadness is an emotion that everyone experiences at some point, the serious symptoms of depression can ultimately lead to self-harming behaviors, suicidal ideation, and even attempts at suicide if an individual goes without treatment.

 Resource Treatment Center is a residential placement for children and adolescents between the ages of 11 and 21 who are in need of a safe, secure, and structured setting while addressing behavioral and emotional impairments and deficits.
-All of our programs are designed to provide intensive mental health treatment for psychiatric, behavioral, and/or chemical dependency concerns in a comfortable and nonthreatening environment that is conducive to healing and recovery.
+All of our programs are designed to provide intensive mental health treatment for psychiatric and behavioral concerns in a comfortable and nonthreatening environment that is conducive to healing and recovery.
 At Resource, we recognize that having a child who is suffering from depression can be heart-wrenching and leave you feeling helpless, but we are here to help both you and your child.
 Our compassionate staff has years of experience helping children learn to gain control of their symptoms and develop the coping skills needed to successfully move forward towards a bright and happy future.

 Some children and adolescents are not forthcoming in reporting that they are struggling with symptoms of depression.
 When this is the case, it becomes the responsibility of parents or caregivers to identify the signs and symptoms of depression and consider various treatment options.
 If it seems apparent that a youth is depressed, here are some things to keep in mind when attempting to help a child or adolescent get treatment to alleviate the symptoms of this mental health condition: